StreamElements/docs/docs/chatbot/filters/symbol.md

 ---
 id: symbol
-tags:
+sidebar_label: "Symbol"
+description: "Learn how to use the Symbol filter in StreamElements Chatbot to manage symbol usage in chat messages.
+Configure limits, timeout durations, and customize messages for effective moderation."
+keywords:
+- StreamElements
 - chatbot
+- symbol filter
+- chat moderation
-  - filters
+- timeout settings
 ---

-# Symbol
+# Symbol Filter

 The Symbol filter helps manage the use of symbols in chat messages.
 It checks the number and percentage of symbols in a message and compares them with the set limits.
 If a message violates these limits, the filter takes action according to the configured settings.